stronnag/mwptools/docs/manual/docs/mwp-telemetry-tracker.md

 * The USB device node is auto-detected and automatically aliased `TTRK-ttyACM0`.
 The user can edit / override this alias if she so wishes.
 * The two bluetooth devices (`35:53:*`) have aliases defined at the operating system level.
 * If `/dev/ttyACM0` is subsequently connected as the primary device, it will not appear in the list.
+* The `Hints` column lets the user define the specific protocol to used (vice let it be auto-detected).

 Tracking devices are enabled / disabled using the "Enable" check-button.
 Once a device is enabled, {{mwp}} will attempt to read data from it.
 The device is closed by toggling the "Enable" button.
 Once disabled, its resources are freed.
 If a USB device is physically removed when enabled, its resources will also be freed.